American Girl: LGBTQ+

 The 2021 Girl of the Year, Kira Bailey, has a storyline that "focuses on her journey to Australia with her mom, where she plans to work at an animal sanctuary" which is owned by her married aunts Mamie and Lynette.
 The inclusion of LGBTQ+ themes attracted controversy from conservative groups such as One Million Moms who viewed it as "attempting to normalize same-sex marriage".

+In October 2022, the Harry Potter line of themed clothing and accessories for the dolls elicited controversy in relation to series creator JK Rowling's views on transgender people.
+Peyton Thomas of LGBTQ Nation opined that American Girl's inclusion of Potter-themed merchandise runs contrary to the toy line's stated mission of empowerment and inclusion, in particular its public advocacy of the LGBTQ+ community, stating "Is it ethical for American Girl to partner with JK Rowling?
+And is it ethical for you, the adult doll collector or nine-year-old doll enthusiast, to go along with the partnership?
+To purchase a Gryffindor sweater for Kit, or perhaps a plush owl for Addy?"

 Feminism and gender stereotypes

 American Girl Dolls were created to provide young girls with role models that were connected to historical events.
 American Girl Dolls and their stories are written with the mission of encouraging each child to "follow their inner star."
-The author says that, "we take pride and care in helping girls become their very best today, so they'll grow up to be the women who make a difference tomorrow."
+The company says that, "we take pride and care in helping girls become their very best today, so they'll grow up to be the women who make a difference tomorrow."
 Readers have shared expectations that the stories portrayed in these books will reflect this message of feminism.
 Readers have also voiced disappointment in the way in which feminism specifically in relation to the professional world is addressed through the books.
 A critique of readers is that the brand offers empowerment through "girl power" and "self-determination" without addressing the system that leads to gender discrimination and inequalities in the workplace.
 The books address feminism in the professional world through teamwork, leadership, and talent but critics dislike how the books provide limited resources to work through real life issues females face in the workplace such as imposter syndrome and workplace harassment.